aregtech/areg-sdk/docs/HOWTO.md

 Tracing / Logging MACRO are declared in the [_GTrace.h_](./../framework/areg/trace/GETrace.h) header file.
 Use predefined _MACRO_ to configure, enable and output logs.

 - To compile sources with logging, compile the application with _ENABLE_TRACES_ preprocessor directive.
 If this is not specified, the logs will not exist in binaries.
-Example: ```UserDefines := -DENABLE_TRACES```
+Example: `UserDefines := -DENABLE_TRACES`
 - There must be declared _scopes_ to generate logs.
 - Use MACRO _**DEF_TRACE_SCOPE**(some_unique_name_of_scope)_ to declare scope.
 The scopes must have unique names.
 - Use macro _**TRACE_SCOPE**(some_unique_name_of_scope)_ in methods to prepare tracing.
-- As soon as the method is executed, the scope generates _"Enter"_ message to log.
+- As soon as the method is executed, the scope generates an _"Enter"_ message to log.
 - Use MACRO _TRACE_DBG, TRACE_INFO, TRACE_WARN, TRACE_ERR, TRACE_FATAL_ to log messages by priority.
 - Use standard string formatting flags to log messages (similar to _printf()_).
 - No need to set _end-of-line_ ('\n') at the end of the message.
 The tracer automatically adds.